 - Do you want to not spend every waking hour in the gym?
 (SwoleFIT workouts take about an hour including warmups.)

-- Do you want to feel HIGH AS A KITE? (endorphin high- no feeling like it)
+- Do you want to feel AMAZING? (endorphin high- no feeling like it)

-- Do you want to not have to die during every single workout but rather only a couple times a week?
+- Do you want to not have to feel like death during every single workout but rather only a couple times a week?

-Then take my hand and come with me, my children, on this magical journey to the KINGDOM OF SWOLE.
+Then take my hand and come with me on this magical journey to the KINGDOM OF SWOLE.